thesassway/thesassway.com/source/advanced/building-a-sorting-function-in-pure-sass.html.markdown

       @return $list;
     }

-Bubble sorting basically loops through the list, compares items with each other and swaps them once compared until the list is completely sorted.
+Bubble Sort basically loops through the list, compares items with each other and swaps them once compared until the list is completely sorted.

 Now let's test it: